Superphysics Superphysics

 But if our central controls can establish full employment, then classical theory comes into its own again from this point onwards.

-Again, if we have dealt otherwise with the problem of thrift, there is no objection to be raised against the modern classical theory as to the degree of consilience between private and public advantage in conditions of perfect and imperfect competition respectively.
+If we have dealt otherwise with the problem of thrift, there is no objection to be raised against the modern classical theory as to the consilience between private and public advantage within perfect and imperfect competition respectively.

-The central controls necessary to ensure full employment will, of course, involve a large extension of the traditional functions of government.
+The central controls necessary to ensure full employment will involve a large extension of the traditional functions of government.

 The modern classical theory called attention to various conditions where the free play of economic forces may need to be curbed or guided.